-2. They’ve driven you to the depths of despair, you feel like you no longer want to live, depression, anxiety, can no longer function on a day to day basis, health problems.
-All caused by the manipulation and abuse you’ve been suffering from at the hands of the narcissist, during devaluation I believe they don’t want to completely Finnish you off, sometimes they take it too far, some of us end up having a mental breakdowns at the hands of them, therefore you are no longer meeting any of their needs they are no longer the centre of attention, they are no longer getting any reactions from you.
-You are now the one in extreme need of help and support and they simply do not want to, the can not care for you on a genuine level and will not give it, they will only do so if they have something to gain.
+2. They’ve driven you to the depths of despair.
+You feel like you no longer want to live, depression, anxiety, can no longer function on a day to day basis, health problems.
+All caused by the manipulation and abuse you’ve been suffering from at the hands of the narcissist, during devaluation I believe they don’t want to completely Finnish you off, sometimes they take it too far, some of us end up having a mental breakdown at the hands of them.
+Therefore you are no longer meeting any of their needs; they are no longer the centre of attention.
+They are no longer getting any reactions from you.
+You are now the one in extreme need of help and support, and they simply do not want to, the can not care for you on a genuine level and will not give it, they will only do so if they have something to gain.

-3. They’ve found a replacement, they might have had countless affairs in the past, yet now they managed to idolise and secure someone new whos only giving them positive reactions and filling their cup full of holes up, they new isn’t questioning their behaviour, and they find it easier being with the new. whilst it’s going good with the new they will up and leave, be careful though, when the relationship goes the same way as yours did with the new most will come back to hoover you.
+3. They’ve found a replacement, they might have had countless affairs in the past, yet now they managed to idolise and secure someone new whos only giving them positive reactions and filling their cup full of holes up, the new isn’t questioning their behaviour.
+They find it easier being with the new.
+While it’s going good with the new they will up and leave, be careful though when the relationship goes the same way as yours did with the new most will come back to hoover you.

 Tony Robbins six human needs, and how to use these to help with your recovery.

 The need for Certainty to feel safe and secure, ways to refill it positive.

 - Set yourself small tasks at first and